Emrys-Hong/programming_notes/interview/Dynamic_Programming/Readme.md

 A recursive solution contains a "small" number of distinct sub-problems (repeated many times), so it can solve each subproblem just once.

 ## Steps of dynamic programming
 1. Characterize the structure of an optimal solution.
-(Including Define sub-problems; What are the variables passed in the subsolution)
+(Including Define how to split sub-problems(what is the space of subproblem -- what subsubproblem is included in this subproblem) & how should subproblem be like)
 2. Recursively define the value of an optimal solution.
-(Think how subproblems can be combined together to get bigger problems)
+(Think how subproblems can be combined together to get bigger problems & What are the variables passed in the subsolution)
 3. Compute the value of an optimal solution, typically in a bottoms up fashion.
 (Guess part of the solution (initial condition), as well as the final answer)
-4. Construct an optimal solution from computed information (Including: Recursion plus memoize & Algorithm run time analyzes)
+4. Construct an optimal solution from computed information (Including: Recursion plus memoize & Algorithm run time analyzes).
+The time take is usually O(number_of_subproblems * #choicesForEachProblem)

 ## FAQ
 1. recursion is dynamic programming?